Student Learning Outcomes Assessment

 Student Learning Outcomes

-SLOs must be defined and assessed for every degree-granting program.
+SLOs must be defined and assessed for every degree-granting program, including certificates.
 If a department offers both Bachelor’s and Master’s degrees in two subject areas, they must define and assess four sets of program-level SLOs.
-A few departments already have these SLOs in place.
-These departments should examine them and revise them as appropriate.
-All departments must define all program-level SLOs and be prepared to assess them in Fall where possible and no later than Spring in all cases.
+All departments must define program-level SLOs and be prepared to assess them in Fall where possible and no later than Spring in all cases.
 Chairs and program coordinators should work with their faculty in developing SLOs.

 Each program normally has a few broad goals relating to such aspirations as professionalism, ethics, critical thinking, communication, knowledge, and/or professional skills.
 Program goals relate to the purpose of the program in terms of value added to the student, and would therefore not be something like “increase enrollment by 10%.”